matgargano/easy-responsive-carousel/readme.txt

 ...and the optional variables:

 - timeout => milliseconds to pause in between slides
-- pause => if set to true - the slideshow will pause on hover; set to false - the slideshow does not pause on hover.
+- pause => if set to true - the slideshow will pause on hover; set to false - the carousel does not pause on hover.
 - effect => "slide" or "fade"
 - orderby => what to order the children posts
 - order => direction to order the posts